coincovemx/ruby-api-client/README.md

 # Volabit

-Volabit's API library.
+Volabit's API Ruby library.
 Integrate the Volabit services in your apps with ease.

 You can see the available methods on the [project wiki][wiki].
 Details of the API use can be found on the [official page][api-docs].